Emmanuel Church

 PARKING

-Free parking is available on a first come first served basis in a lot directly across Dearborn Street.
-Additional resident-only parking is located along Dearborn, Baptist and Perry Streets and visitor parking can be found on Thames and Spring Streets.
+Free parking is available for ticket-holders on a first come, first served basis in a lot directly across from Emmanuel Church.
+Resident-only street parking is located along Dearborn, Baptist, and Perry Streets.
+Additional visitor parking can be found on Thames and Spring Streets.

 ACCESSIBILITY